shog-ai/shoggoth/src/docs/md/sonic.md

 ## What is Sonic?

-Sonic is an HTTP library written in the C programming language, developed by [Shoggoth Systems](https://shoggoth.systems) for use in the Shoggoth project.
+Sonic is an HTTP library written in the C programming language, developed by [ShogAI](https://shog.ai) for use in the Shoggoth project.

 Sonic currently implements only a subset of HTTP/1.0, but full compliance with HTTP/1.1 standards is the current goal.